devoncarew/jot/README.md

 An experimental documentation generator for Dart.

+> [!NOTE]
+> This has moved to https://github.com/dart-lang/labs/tree/main/pkgs/jot.

 ## What's this?

 An experimental documentation generator for Dart; the main design features are: